pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 This page displays a list of all orders that have been placed in your shop.
 If orders have been placed and paid via bank transfer, they will be displayed here with the yellow ":fontawesome-solid-money-bill: Pending" status tag.
 Click on the order code of one of the pending orders.
-This takes you to the "order details" page for that order.
+This takes you to the "Order details" page for that order.
 Check the transaction data of your bank account.
 If your bank account's transaction data has a record that matches the order in question, click the :btn-icon:fontawesome-solid-check:Mark as paid: button at the top of the order details page.